 This is the second paper in a series on the class 7 coins of the London mint, and this one deals with the coins of the moneyer Reginald de Cantuaria (“Renaud”).
 The coins of Renaud were minted until c.
 May 1278 – i.e. for about 75-80% of the period in which class 7 was issued (1275/6 – late 1278), and hence are useful for looking at some of the variations which might be of relevance in any future sub-division of the class.
 Three types are outlined for the coins of Renaud, including one type having an unusual double-headed sceptre, not seen elsewhere in the Henry III long cross series.

 I continue to look for additional images of class 7 coins for further research and would be pleased to hear from any reader willing to supply class 7 images of any mint or moneyer.

-April 2021 UPDATE: Please note that coin types described as 7b and 7c in this article have now been re-named 7c and 7b.
+UPDATE: Please note that coin types originally described as 7b and 7c in this article have now been re-named 7c and 7b.
 This revised nomenclature results from the realisation that double-headed sceptred coins exist also for Phelip as well as Renaud.
 The same revision applies to article #3 also.